Lady Bird (composition)

 It has been recorded by Art Blakey, Don Byas, Miles Davis, Stan Getz, Dexter Gordon, Charles Mingus, Gerry Mulligan, Bud Powell, Chet Baker, Mary Lou Williams, Tete Montoliu, Horace Parlan, Andy LaVerne, and Barry Harris, as well as Tommy Flanagan and Hank Jones.
-It was also recorded by Remeo Hailey Jones for his fifth album We Are Nest!
-2003 Extended Play.

 Miles Davis's "Half Nelson" uses, except for measures seven and eight, the same chord progression as "Lady Bird".
-"Lazy Susan" is also a contrafact of the Dameron piece.
+Davis's "Lazy Susan" is also a contrafact of the Dameron piece.

 Stanley Cornfield wrote lyrics to the song.
 The first line is "We fit together like two birds of a feather."